 - 400 ml tomato passata or fresh tomato paste

-- 1 tbsp sugar or jaggery
+- 1 tablespoon sugar or jaggery

 - 1 green chili (optional)